 Filing, prosecuting and defending patents on all of our product candidates throughout the world would be prohibitively expensive.
-Competitors may use our technologies in jurisdictions where we have not obtained patent protection to develop their own products and further, may be able to export otherwise infringing products to territories where we have patent protection but where enforcement is not as strong as that in the United States.
+Competitors may use our technologies in jurisdictions where we have not obtained patent protection to develop their own products and, further, may be able to export otherwise infringing products to territories where we have patent protection but where enforcement is not as strong as that in the United States.
 These products may compete with our products in jurisdictions where we do not have any issued patents and our patent claims or other intellectual property rights may not be effective or sufficient to prevent them from so competing.

-Many companies have encountered significant problems in protecting and defending intellectual property rights in foreign jurisdictions.
+Many companies have encountered significant problems in protecting and defending intellectual property rights in certain foreign jurisdictions.
 The legal systems of certain countries, particularly certain developing countries, do not favor the enforcement of patents and other intellectual property protection, particularly those relating to biopharmaceuticals, which could make it difficult for us to stop the infringement of our patents or marketing of competing products in violation of our proprietary rights generally.
-Proceedings to enforce our patent rights in foreign jurisdictions could result in substantial cost and divert our efforts and attention from other aspects of our business.
+For example, an April 2014 report from the Office of the United States Trade Representative identified a number of countries, including India and China, where challenges to the procurement and enforcement of patent rights have been reported.
+Several countries, including India and China, have been listed in the report every year since 1989.
+As a result, proceedings to enforce our patent rights in certain foreign jurisdictions could result in substantial cost and divert our efforts and attention from other aspects of our business.